adamgoose/angular-webdis/readme.md

 ## Installation

-Angular-Webdis can be installed by either downloading `angular-webdis.min.js` from the `dist` directory in this repository, or with `grunt install angular-webdis`.
+Angular-Webdis can be installed by either downloading `angular-webdis.min.js` from the `dist` directory in this repository, or with `bower install angular-webdis`.

 ## Installing Webdis (Laravel Forge Users)